lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - /compete shows the top navbar.
 - On mobile, Join card is above Host card; both visible without toggles.
 - In a SYNC room, after each round, the round leaderboard renders on the Results page.
 - On the Final Results page for SYNC rooms, the final leaderboard renders below the final score card.
+A collapsible lobby chat card (collapsed by default) sits immediately under the leaderboard, reusing the room chat visuals.
+The card shows message count, connection status, scrollable history, and input actions only when the user is still connected to the room via `useLobbyChat`.
 - ASYNC rooms do not render leaderboards; existing behavior is unchanged.

 #### Compete Round Results — Participants' Answers (2025-09-18)